 The Leon County School Board selects employees on the basis of merit, training and experience.
-Equal opportunities for employment, training, compensation, promotion and other conditions of employment are provided without regard to race, color, religion, national origin, age, sex, handicap, marital status, perceived disability or record of disability as defined by the Americans with Disabilities Act.
+Equal opportunities for employment, training, compensation, promotion and other conditions of employment are provided without regard to race, color, religion, national origin, age, gender, marital status, pregnancy, genetic information, disability, perceived disability or record of disability as defined by the Americans with Disabilities Act.
 Veterans are provided employment rights in accordance with Public Law 93-508 (Federal), Chapter 295, Florida Statutes and Section 504 of the Vocational Rehabilitation Act of 1973.
 The District complies with all federal and state laws prohibiting discrimination in employment.